Skip to content

 2020-01-05 300.0 20.0

-Here, each column (also often referred as "line" in vectorbt) in each feature DataFrame represents a separate backtesting instance and generates a separate equity curve.
-Thus, adding one more backtest is as simple as adding one more column to the features ✨
+Here, each column (sometimes called a "line" in VBT) in each feature DataFrame represents a separate backtesting instance and creates a separate equity curve.
+So, adding another backtest is as easy as adding another column to the features ✨

-Keeping features separated has another big advantage: we can combine them easily.
-And not only this: we combine all backtesting instances at once using vectorization.
-Consider the following example where we place an entry signal whenever the previous candle was green and an exit signal whenever the previous candle was red (which is pretty dumb but anyway):
+Keeping features separate has another major advantage: it lets us combine them easily.
+Even better, we can combine all backtesting instances at once using vectorization.
+For example, here we place an entry signal whenever the previous candle was green and an exit signal whenever the previous candle was red (this is a basic example for illustration):

 >>> candle_green = multi_close > multi_open